AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 	user_files

 	* arduino_data					Contains sample `Arduino <https://www.arduino.cc/>`_ data.
 User data in the form of a csv file can be added here.

-	* checklists					Contains sample checklists.
-User data can be added here.

 	* excel_file_path				Contains excel files generated from the log files.